Christopher-Bradshaw/learning/CUDA/README.md

 Compile with `nvcc`.
 This appears to compile in C/C++ mode if the file extension is .c/.cpp.
 Make sure to have the extension of `.cu` if you want to compile the CUDA stuff!
 See [the docs](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#supported-input-file-suffixes)

+If you compile a cuda object file `nvcc -c lib.cu -o lib.o` and want to link this into your main project `clang++ main.o lib.o` you need to explicitly include the cuda library `-lcudart`.

 ### Useful flags
 * `nvcc --run file.cu`: Run it
 * `-g`: Adds debug info